simongoricar/euphony/README.md

 To make sure we don't have to transcode or copy all the files again when changing a single one, euphony stores a special file in the root directory of each **album** called `.album.euphony`.

-The contents of the file a JSON document, similar to this one:
+The contents of the file are in JSON, similar to the example below:
 ```json5
 {
   // All tracked files in the directory are listed here.